 Before I get to my method of goal setting for the New Year (or at literally any time), I want to highlight that goals are easier to attain when they are SMART:

-Here are examples of common goals one might set for nutrition versus ones that are SMART and well thought out:
+Here are examples of common goals one might set for nutrition versus ones that don’t create stress:

-Sample Unrealistic Goal: Lose 10 pounds this month.
+Sample Unrealistic Goal: Lose 10 lbs in January.